Ray's a Laugh

-Ray's a Laugh was a British BBC Radio comedy series starring Ted Ray which ran from 1949 to 1961.
+Ray's a Laugh is a British BBC Radio comedy series starring Ted Ray which ran from 1949 to 1961.
 According to latter-day historians of the era, the show was "hugely popular with the British public" and "one of the major hits of post-war radio comedy".

 Background

 Ted Ray's alter ego in variety had been Nedlo, the Gypsy Violinist.
 Ray's birth name was Charles Olden, but by 1949, he was appearing as Ted Ray (named after the golfer), and this was how he billed himself for his radio series, which was devised by BBC producer George Inns.
 The show was BBC Radio's replacement for It's That Man Again.
 Other names considered for the series were Hoo-Ray For Fun and Hip-Hoo-Ray.

 Format

 For most of the show's run, Ray's a Laugh was a domestic comedy.
 However, it started off as an American-style three-'spot' show with songs and music.
 In some sketches, Ray worked for the Cannon Enquiry Agency, later joining the Daily Bugle as a reporter.

 Ray's wife was played by Kitty Bluett.
 From the third series onwards, the show was dominated by scenes featuring Ted and Kitty.
 Bluett left the show to appear in an unsuccessful spin-off in 1955, but returned the following year.